M-Nitsche/BeeWatch/README.md

 ### <a name='Modelselection'></a>Model selection
 (Andrea Bartos)

 To solve the task of object detection there are generally two available approaches, namely one-stage and two-stage detection algorithms.
 When performing object detection, there are two tasks that need to be solved.
 For one, object localization and for the other the task of object classification.
 In two-stage algorithms, such as R-CNN, Fast R-CNN, Faster R-CNN, these tasks are performed separately.
-In one-stage detection algorithms, such as Yolo, object classification and localization are performed in a single pass.
+In one-stage detection algorithms, such as YOLO, object classification and localization are performed in a single pass.
 This has the advantage that these algorithms are usually faster than two-stage detectors, but under the trade off that they are less accurate.
 With respect to our goal of real-time object detection of bees with a deployed model on the Jetson Nano, inference speed plays a major role.
 Among the two-stage detection algorithms, only the Faster R-CNN is suitable as an algorithm, which can be derived from the following diagram.[31]

 <p align="center">
   <img src="doku_resources/Comparison of test-time speed of object detection algorithms.png" width="500" />